Leonardo Da Vinci International Airport

 Leonardo Da Vinci – Fiumicino: Future Plans

 Future plans for Fiumicino include further expansion of terminal C – to be completed by 2011 – increasing airport capacity to an approximate 50 million passengers.
 It will be developed on an area of 4,000 square meters, with a new dock composed of glass and steel tunnels, 24 new boarding gates with large windows looking onto the runways and a large shopping area will be added to the compound.
+Make sure you check all the important Italian international airports.

 Rome Fiumicino Airport.